Cover bare soil

 If you’ve already got weeds to deal with, then physical removal is the way go.
 Here are some options:

-Hand weeding – aside from your ngers, there are various other tools to make removal easier, such as hoes and forks, so see what works best for you.
+Hand weeding – In addition to using your hands, there are a number of essential gardening tools you can use to make weed removal easier.
 Check garden beds regularly and attack the weeds when they’re small and easy to remove.
 When removing large weeds, watch for seed heads and only add to your compost if it gets hot enough to destroy them.

-Scari cation – for masses of small weeds, try scarifying, or lightly cultivating the soil to quickly dislodge and kill the weeds.
-Works especially well in vegie patches between rows.
+Scarification – for masses of small weeds, try scarifying, or lightly cultivating the soil to quickly dislodge and kill the weeds.
+Works especially well in veggie patches between rows.

 Animal helpers – let your chooks, guinea pigs or pet rabbits feast on weedy patches and fertilise the area at the same time.
-Just remember they won’t discriminate, so plant out your prized seedlings after the animals have gone over an area.
+Just remember they won’t discriminate, so only plant prized seedlings after the animals have gone over an area.

 Solarisation – in large areas where the weeds have grown too big for scarifying temporarily lay black plastic sheeting.
 It robs the weeds of sunlight and water while also heating them up to cook them.
 You may need to mow or roughly whipper snip the area first if the weeds are tall.
 Leave for a few weeks until weeds are dead and then remove the plastic.
 Other materials, such as old carpet or thick layers of newspaper, can be used, but may take longer to work because they won’t heat up like the black plastic.